Table of Contents

 It is not easy to convince clients, especially when you are pitching for SEO services via a call.
 The decision-makers that you are going to deal with possess very little knowledge about SEO.
 As the saying goes, a little knowledge is dangerous!

-The search engine algorithms are so much trained that ranking on #1 in a week or a month is now a thing of the past.
+The search engine algorithms are so much trained that ranking #1 in a week or a month is now a thing of the past.
 Even if this is achieved, maintaining the #1 position requires a lot of systematic SEO marketing campaign efforts.

 Day 26-30: Follow Up